ilyafedotov-ops/TerraformManager/docs/sveltekit_migration_plan.md

 # SvelteKit + TypeScript Migration Plan

 ## Goals and Guardrails
+- Update (2024-XX-XX): The legacy FastAPI/Jinja UI has been fully decommissioned; SvelteKit now owns the interactive surface.
+The remaining sections outline historical context and migration checkpoints.
 - Replace the Streamlit UI (`app.py`) and FastAPI/Jinja HTML (`api/ui.py`, `ui/templates/…`) with a single SvelteKit + TypeScript front end while retaining the existing Python backend.
 - Preserve feature parity for the Generate, Review, Knowledge, Reports, Configs, Settings, and new Auth pages documented in `README.md` and required for future enhancements.
 - Adopt the [Notus Svelte](https://www.creative-tim.com/learning-lab/svelte/overview/notus) design system as the baseline theme for page layouts, navigation, typography, and form components.
 Customize tokens minimally to align with existing TerraformManager branding.